-- Save settings—When checked, the utility keeps the current configuration for future use.
+- Save settings—Retains the current configuration for future use

-- Run Diagnostics—When checked, the utility verifies the configuration before running the migration.
+- Run Diagnostics—Verifies the configuration before running the migration

-- Estimate—When checked, the utility estimates the message count for the source users.
+- Estimate—Estimates the message count for the source users

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.